 In order to have a workplace that promotes open and honest communication, your employees need to trust you and know that you value their input.
 This starts with you.
 Stay in direct communication with them and always keep them up to date.
 Then set up weekly or monthly one-on-ones, administer annual surveys, and truly listen to what they’re telling you.
 Employers should maintain consistent expectations, provide feedback, and praise outstanding work.

 Promote a Healthy Work/Life Balance

-Many people were forced to work from home last year, and continue to in 2021.
+Many people were forced to work from home in recent years.
 For a lot of employees, the line between work and personal life slowly started to blur.
 Help your employees establish a clear line by offering work flexibility, focusing on productivity rather than hours, regularly reviewing workloads and productivity levels, and encouraging mental health days (or use of PTO time for recharging).

 Need help reaching your goals or sticking to your resolutions?
 We’d love to chat and share what other employers are doing.
 Contact us today.

 To enable comments sign up for a Disqus account and enter your Disqus shortname in the Articulate node settings.